tattali/FullCalendarBundle/doc/index.md

 ### 4. Create your listener
 You need to create a listener class to load your event data into the calendar.

-This listener must be called when the event 'fullcalendar.set_data' is launched.
+This listener must be called when the event `fullcalendar.set_data` is launched.
 For this reason, you will need to add this in your services.yml.
 ```yaml
 # app/config/services.yml or config/services.yaml
 services: